whu-asurams/Bootcamp2023/README.md

 ## Breakdown of Bootstrap styles

 There are separate style files which come from the boostrap 5.0 style files.
 Each of them is about a particular CSS property.
 The following list is enough for most webpage development.
 Animation, transistion and transformation are not covered.
+The following files are inside the folder "./styles".

 - backgroundColor
 - border